mrocklin/thesis/scheduling-algorithms.md

 ### Complexity

 Optimal scheduling is NP-Hard; limiting the scale of schedulable programs.
-We can get around this in a few ways
+We can get around this in a few ways:

 1. Array programs can often be written with relatively few tasks, making the full NP-Hard problem feasible.
-2. Approximation algorithms exist for common NP-Complete problems (in particular, we will use integer linear programming)
+2. Approximation algorithms exist for common NP-Complete problems (in particular, we will use integer linear programming.)
-3. Heuristics for heterogeneous static scheduling exist
+3. Heuristics for heterogeneous static scheduling exist.

 ### Interface

-We use the following interface for heterogeneous static scheduling
+We use the following interface for heterogeneous static scheduling:

 Inputs: